How you nail cold calling just by changing your approach and how you think…

 You can have all your ducks in a row: the best leads, the best digital telephone system with call recording, the most new fangled CRM system with flashing dashboard and alarm signals, the best script (How many of you even have a script?), the best products, the company with the best customer service, the company where integrity is top of the list for employees but if your telephone sales team have a so-so attitude or worse a "don't care enough" attitude you sink.
 The whole ship sinks, slowly or quickly but it sinks nonetheless.
 In most companies, sales is what it’s all about.
 Nobody else needs employing unless your company has sales.
 That’s how important it is.

 Changing people, changing managers and changing scripts isn't going to cut it.
 You need to only employ people with a great attitude.
-As an employee if you lack a great and consistent attitude to your work get out of telephone sales and appointment making.
+As an employee if you lack a great and consistent attitude to your work get out of telephone sales and appointment setting.
 Its seriously not for you.
-Here are some headline attributes and maybe tips for successful telesales staff:
+Here are some headline attributes and maybe tips for successful telesales staff: If it’s not you get out of sales and close the door behind you.

 In sales terms when you have integrity you believe in yourself and your company and you very much believe in what you are selling.
 You cannot "fake" integrity.
 Who you are as a person will always speak louder than what you say.
 Think about this and think about achieving success through being this person.
 The best person in your sales team will also be the most authentic.
 Every time.
 Being the best version of yourself is all that you need to aim for, frankly it’s all that you can aim for.